Aníbal Cavaco Silva: President of the Republic

 On 20 October 2005, Cavaco Silva announced his candidacy for the 2006 presidential election.
 He was elected President of the Republic on 22 January 2006 with 50.6% of votes cast, avoiding a run-off.
 He is the first elected center-right president in Portugal since 1974.
 He is also the second former prime minister to be elected president, after Mário Soares.

-He was sworn-in on 9 March 2006.
+He was sworn in on 9 March 2006, becoming Portugal's first right-of-centre head of state in three decades.
 He is also the president of the Portuguese Council of State.

-Cavaco Silva's term was initially marked by a mutual understanding with the government led by Socialist José Sócrates, which he referred to as "strategic co-operation".
+Cavaco Silva's term was initially marked by a mutual understanding with the government led by Socialist José Sócrates, which he referred to as "strategic cooperation".

-The most controversial moment of his presidency was when the Assembly of the Republic passed a bill for the holding of a pre-legislative referendum on the legalization of abortion in Portugal without any restrictions in the 10 first weeks of pregnancy.
-After the parliamentary approval of the bill summoning the referendum, Cavaco Silva referred the matter to the Portuguese Constitutional Court, which declared both the proposed legalization and the referendum constitutional by a narrow 7-6 margin.
-Cavaco Silva, who could still have vetoed the referendum bill, decided to sign it into law, and thus allowed the referendum.
+The most controversial moment of his presidency was when the Assembly of the Republic passed a bill for the holding of a pre-legislative referendum on the legalization of abortion in Portugal without any restrictions in the first 10 weeks of pregnancy.
+After the parliamentary approval of the bill summoning the referendum, Cavaco Silva referred the matter to the Portuguese Constitutional Court, which declared both the proposed legalization and the referendum constitutional by a narrow 7–6 margin.
+Cavaco Silva, who could still have vetoed the referendum bill, decided to sign it into law and thus allowed the referendum.
 The majority of the Portuguese electorate abstained from the referendum, but the vote for legalization prevailed among those who chose to cast their ballot.

 Cavaco Silva was reelected president of Portugal on 23 January 2011 with 52,92% of the vote, and he took office for his second five-year term on 9 March 2011.